 You’ll want to get celery started in your garden this month!

 One of my favorite things about gardening in April is that I can start planting seeds outside!
 If you’re in zones 9 & 10 you may have already started planting seeds directly in your garden, but for my area, that is a luxury!
-You can get the following crops started as seeds in April:
+You can get the following veggies started as seeds in April:

 Green beans are one of my favorite crops!
 They taste SOOO much better than any green bean you buy at the grocery store and they’re a productive crop!
 You can find my tips for growing green beans here: How to Grow Green Beans